Javascript is not enabled.

 Getty Images

-Almost 22 percent of households surveyed had never had high-speed internet before the ACP, another 23 percent had dropped it at some point because of affordability, and 55 percent were using the program to help keep service during the pandemic and ongoing inflation afterward, according to a Federal Communications Commission (FCC) survey in December 2023.
+Almost 22 percent of households that participated in an FCC survey in December had never had high-speed internet before the ACP.
+Another 23 percent had dropped it at some point because of affordability, and 55 percent were using the program to help keep service during the pandemic and ongoing inflation afterward.

-The Affordable Connectivity Program also supports another part of the bipartisan infrastructure bill signed into law in 2021, the expansion of high-speed internet to areas with no internet or slower speeds, said Sen. J.D.
-Vance (R-Ohio).
+The Affordable Connectivity Program also supports another part of the bipartisan infrastructure bill signed into law in 2021, the expansion of high-speed internet to areas with no internet or slower speeds, Sen. J.D.
+Vance (R-Ohio) said in a Senate hearing earlier this month.
 Having an ongoing, guaranteed customer base helps companies pay for service to areas with rougher terrain and fewer people.

-“I talked to a number of folks who have invested a lot in rural broadband infrastructure in the state of Ohio who told me straightforwardly they would not have made that investment if not for the existence of the ACP program,” Vance said at the hearing.
+“I talked to a number of folks who have invested a lot in rural broadband infrastructure in the state of Ohio who told me straightforwardly they would not have made that investment if not for the existence of the ACP program,” said Vance, who is a cosponsor of both bills.

 Subsidies save money in the long run, studies show

-The ACP is a “money saver to our unemployment system,” Blair Levin, chief of staff for nearly four years to the FCC chair during the Clinton administration, said to AARP ahead of his testimony at the hearing.
+The ACP is a “money saver to our unemployment system,” Blair Levin, chief of staff to the FCC chair for nearly four years during the Clinton administration, said to AARP ahead of his testimony at the same hearing.
 “If you want to retrain for a job or get a new job and not be on unemployment [insurance], what is the mechanism you’re going to use?
 Well, it’s going to be online.”

 Three-quarters of adults 50 and older had telehealth appointments at least once in the past 12 months, according to an AARP survey conducted earlier this year.
 And 9 out of 10 were satisfied with the experience.